per l'italiano cliccare quiFrequently asked questions

 Does the house have a swimming pool?

 No, neither of Casa Capena’s properties have a garden or a pool.
-There are two excellent swimming pools 10 and 20 minutes away from Capena by car (one of which is shown in the picture) and directions to these are included in your information pack.
-The pools are only open during the Italian school holidays, from mid-June to end of August.
+There are two excellent swimming pools 10 and 15 minutes away from Capena by car and directions to these are included in your information pack.
+The best – Selva Grande – is shown in the photo below.
+The pools are only open during the Italian school holidays, from mid-June to end of August with the occasional weekend during early June and September.

 We love Tuscany.
 Will we love the area around Capena as much?

 Lazio and the Provincia di Roma are very different from Tuscany.
-If you dream of cypresses, sunflowers and the trappings of Chiantishire, Capena is not for you.
+If you dream of lazing round a pool in Chiantishire, Capena is not for you.
 If instead you wish to enjoy a genuine, unpretentious Italian experience as part of a warm and friendly community complete with breathtaking ruins stalked by cats in the best Roman tradition, you will be richly rewarded.

 Does the house have ADSL/broadband?

-Yes, a wireless connection is available at both Casa Galilei and Casa Marconi.
+Yes, both Casa Galilei and Casa Marconi have unlimited high-speed wi-fi.

 Is the house suitable for disabled people/wheelchair users?